SaileshBasnet/Sales-Analysis-for-Adidas/README.md

 ### Detailed Steps
 ## Stage 1: Ask ❓
+The final list of questions to analyze are:
 1. Which product category contributes the most to overall profit, and how can we leverage this information to enhance our sales strategy?
 2. How does the performance of different sales methods (in-store, online, outlet) compare, and what strategies can we implement to improve the performance of the least profitable method?
 3. Which regions and states show the highest sales performance, and how can we tailor our marketing efforts to further boost sales in these high-performing areas?

 ## Stage 2: Prepare 🛠️
-<div align="justify"> For this analysis, we are using the Adidas Sales Dataset in United States [link of dataset](https://www.kaggle.com/datasets/heemalichaudhari/adidas-sales-dataset/data) from year 2021 to 2022.
+For this analysis, we are using the Adidas Sales Dataset in United States [link of dataset](https://www.kaggle.com/datasets/heemalichaudhari/adidas-sales-dataset/data) from year 2021 to 2022.
 After that, we extract the file and relocate it to the "Adidas_Sales_Analysis" folder.
 The csv file is now called "Adidas_US_Sales."
-To address any future accidents, we duplicate the folder and files to another folder.</div>
+To address any future accidents, we duplicate the folder and files to another folder.

 ### Metadata Description 🗃️
 The dataset includes the following fields: